Pruning Schefflera: How To Prune, Trim, Shape Umbrella Trees

 Planning several prunings ahead can save a lot of headaches later on.

-Think about what kind of habit you’d prefer and plan your cuts in a way that encourages that growth.
+Think about what kind of habit you’d prefer and plan your cuts to encourage that growth.

 Scheffleras have numerous leaf nodes along their stems from which new leaves will sprout.

-Spend a moment to consider which nodes you’ll be pruning at and how that will affect the number of leaves and direction of growth.
+Spend a moment considering which nodes you’ll be pruning at and how that will affect the number of leaves and direction of growth.

-This is a very important step, as it can be easy to get carried away and prune too many leaves at once.
+This is a very important step, as getting carried away and pruning too many leaves at once can be easy.

 Perform a Physical